 If your business identity has been used for filing fraudulent tax returns, it is likely that you will be confronted with tax penalties and audits.
 Clarifying the circumstances can be costly and tedious.

-Red Points impersonation removal software helps you with any kind of digital identity abuse.
-It automatically detects and removes fake websites, domains, social media accounts, and apps to protect your clients and business reputation.
+Red Points impersonation protection and removal software help you with any kind of digital identity abuse.
+It automatically detects and removes fake websites, domains, social media accounts, and apps to protect your clients and business from identity theft.

-Get in touch with us to learn more about how we can help you with solutions tailored to your needs.
+Get in touch with us to learn more about how we can help you with business identity theft solutions tailored to your needs.